jannypie/diatomic/README.md

   - Record what room I did the work in
   - Mark that a step has been completed
   - "Sign" that I was the user that completed a step
+  - See procedures I've completed
 4. As a scientist (creator or technician), I want to be able to:
-  - create new steps
+  - Create new steps
-  - add tags to steps
+  - Add tags to steps
-  - add equipment to steps
+  - Add equipment to steps
+  - See steps already created
 5. As a lab manager, I want to:
   - Be assigned to a room to manage
   - Add/remove/edit equipment assigned to my room
+  - See a list of equipment assigned to my room